icecube/icetray-public/docs/resources/docs/index.rst

 ..
 Note::

-   that all of the above examples can be used with a different name for the link.
+   All of the above examples can be used with a different name for the link.
    For example ``:doc:`/projects/myproject/index`` can be replaced with ``:doc:`This is a link to myproject </projects/myproject/index>`` or ``:ref:`myproject-cpp``` can be replaced with ``:ref:`This is a link to the